Queen Latifah: Early life

 Dana Elaine Owens was born in Newark, New Jersey, on March 18, 1970, and lived primarily in East Orange, New Jersey.
 She is the daughter of Rita Lamae (née Bray; d.
-2018), a teacher at Irvington High School (Latifah's alma mater), and Lancelot Amos Owens, a police officer.
-Her parents divorced when Latifah was ten.
+2018), a teacher at Irvington High School (Dana's alma mater), and Lancelot Amos Owens, a police officer.
+Her parents divorced when she was ten.

-Latifah was raised in the Baptist faith.
-She attended Catholic school in Newark, New Jersey and Essex Catholic Girls' High School in Irvington, but graduated from Irvington High School.
-After high school, Queen Latifah attended classes at Borough of Manhattan Community College.
+She was raised in the Baptist faith.
+She attended Catholic school in Newark, New Jersey and Essex Catholic Girls' High School in Irvington but graduated from Irvington High School.
+After high school, she attended classes at Borough of Manhattan Community College.